WRAT: Greater Media ownership

-In 2001, the station was acquired by Greater Media, a large national owner with its headquarters in New Jersey.
+In 2001, the station was acquired by Greater Media, a large national owner with its headquarters in Massachusetts.

 WRAT was among the first radio stations in the market to carry its radio broadcasts over its internet website.
-The station started streaming to allow listeners in fringe areas to get the station on-line.
+The station started streaming to allow listeners in fringe areas to get the station online.

 On March 9, 2014, WRAT extended its coverage to include southern and central Ocean County by adding a 250-watt FM translator at 107.9 FM.
 W300AO transmits from a 300-foot tower on Beach Avenue in Manahawkin, New Jersey.
 The 107.9 signal covers Long Beach Island, Tuckerton, Beach Haven, Barnegat and Manahawkin.
 Its coverage is limited to the west by co-channel 107.9 WPPZ in Pennsauken, New Jersey.

 Beasley ownership

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WRAT) for $240 million.
 It was also at this time WRAT joined the iHeartRadio streaming service.

 The Federal Communications Commission approved the sale on October 6, and the sale closed on November 1.